 Up to recently, navigation at sea depended on the same type of paper charts that has been the mainstay of shipping for hundreds of years.
 But from 2012 onwards, Electronic Chart Display and Information Systems (ECDIS) became a mandated technology for all new ships, and is been gradually rolled out to all ships.

 Put simply, ECDIS is a satnav system for ships: it uses electronic navigational charts, GPS, radar and automatic identification systems (AIS) to help ships navigate.
 The technology is expected to reduce the risk of grounding by up to 38%, according to research carried out by Det Norske Veritas (DNV).
-Read about the Orange Business Services’ ECDIS solution here.
+Read about the Orange Business’ ECDIS solution here.

 2. new connectivity: improving crew welfare